Shailendra Nath Shrivastava

-Shailendra Nath Shrivastava (26 October 1936 – 12 February 2006) was former Indian politician from Bihar.
-He was born at Chausa Bhojpur district.
+He was former Indian politician from Bihar born at Chausa, Bhojpur district.
+He visited many foreign countries such as England, Scotland, Wales, France, Germany, Holland, Mauritius and Nepal.
 In 1980 he was elected to Bihar Legislative Assembly and in 1989, he was elected to Lok Sabha from Patna constituency of Bihar.
-He was a recipient of the civilian honour of Padma Shri (2003).
+He was a recipient of the civilian honor of Padma Shri (2003).